Galactic Energy Production

 Interstellar Trade : Basics

-The economy of the interstellar age is very different from what it was before the Low Age.
+The economy of the interstellar age is very different from the historical industrial economy.
 The abundance of natural resources in space means that bulk trading of interstellar commodities makes little sense.
-The prevalence of 3D printing and organic assembly means that the real market is one of open-source manufacturing data.
-With light lag preventing the fast exchange of economic data, the only real competitive markets exist with rare, unique commodities tied to a specific planet or culture.
+With the prevalence of 3D printing and organic assembly, the real market is one of open-source manufacturing data.
+As light lag prevents the fast exchange of economic data, the only real competitive markets exist with rare, unique commodities tied to a specific planet or culture.

 1 — Resource trading, or the age of availability